Julia Zemiro: Television

 Zemiro first appeared as a television presenter as the host of World Telly 2, an international co-production.
 She previously appeared in the original World Telly as part of an improvised comedy group.
 The World Telly programmes were broadcast by ABC's Australia Television, the ABC's original but now defunct venture into international satellite broadcasting.

-During her time with the Bell Shakespeare Company, Zemiro became a regular panelist and debater for Good News Week as well as a writer and performer for two seasons on Totally Full Frontal in which she played over 30 characters.
+Zemiro became a regular panellist and debater for Good News Week, as well as a writer and performer for two seasons on Totally Full Frontal, in which she played over 30 characters.

-Since 2005, she has hosted RocKwiz on SBS, a music quiz show usually recorded at The Espy.
+From 2005, she hosted RocKwiz, a music quiz show originally produced for SBS recorded at The Espy up until 2016.
+The show was rebooted in 2023 by Foxtel, filmed in a studio for a limited run of 8 episodes.
+Following its television success the show was adapted into a touring format and continues to tour yearly since 2016.

-Subsequently, Zemiro has enjoyed a variety of performances on television.
+Zemiro has enjoyed a variety of performances on television.
 She appeared in an episode of CNNNN as the host of "Animal Farm".
 She was a judge on LifeStyle Food's Great BBQ Challenge in 2006 and 2007.
 In 2006, she appeared on the comedy show The Wedge as various characters.

 In May/June 2006, Zemiro hosted the one-off SBS series Song for the Socceroos, a talent show in search of a theme song for the Australian Socceroos soccer team for the 2006 FIFA World Cup.
 The group Freedom of Thought won the competition with their song "Green and Gold (Song for the Socceroos)", which peaked at number 26 on the ARIA Charts.

 In 2007, Zemiro appeared in and won Australia's Brainiest TV Star.
-The same year, she was a contestant on Channel Seven's It Takes Two, paired with Dave Gleeson; they were the fourth pair to be eliminated.
+The same year, she was a contestant on Channel Seven's It Takes Two, paired with Dave Gleeson.

 Zemiro has appeared in television commercials, including as a satiric French fashion expert called Fifi La Croix for Target's breast cancer campaign.
 She appeared as a guest in the third episode of Top Gear Australia and in 2009 on ADbc.
 She appeared as a frequent participant on Thank God You're Here and Talkin' 'Bout Your Generation.
 In 2011, she appeared in the final episode of The Bazura Project's Guide To Sinema as a fake chat show host.